 Identification of substances

-A lot more testing approaches are described in ECHAs guidance document then Annex XIII offers direct criteria for.
-Additionally, on screening level, Koa is considered in the draft guidance in order to account for terrestrial bioaccumulation, but there is no criteria on assessment level neither a developed standardized procedure for follow up assessment.
+A lot more testing approaches are described in ECHAs guidance document than Annex XIII offers direct criteria for.
+Additionally, on screening level, Koa is considered in the draft guidance in order to account for terrestrial bioaccumulation, but there is no criteria on assessment level or a developed standardized procedure for follow up assessment.
 The assessment is stopping at a dead end.
 There is a need for assessment level criteria on terrestrial bioaccumulation for substances which do not show bioaccumulation in the aquatic systems.
 However, no methods or criteria are elaborated yet for regulatory use.

 According to the IT-mass screening criteria, substances will be selected according to much more preventive criteria than screening level criteria.
 However, they will be disregarded for further evaluation right after, as they do not meet the screening criteria.
 From a process efficiency view it would be beneficial to avoid such obvious false positives and focus on identification of possible measurement errors (e.g. by screening for substance with properties that pose analytical difficulties or applying QSARs in order to compare the experimental value) and wrong conclusions.

-Flexibility for identification of PBT substances such as the weight of evidence approach which is allowed by the Annex XIII is beneficial for the identification of substances, which show PBT behaviour but are not captured by the criteria.
+Flexibility for identification of PBT substances such as the weight of evidence approach, which is allowed by the Annex XIII, is beneficial for the identification of substances, which show PBT behaviour but are not captured by the criteria.
 However, there is little incentive for the registrants to do a time consuming comprehensive research on alternative PBT-properties that go beyond the standard information requirements.
 On the other hand, where non-appropriate non-standardized methods are applied, a case-by-case discussion without clear set criteria can be very time-consuming.

 Procedural aspects